aiolos/sodaq-one-tracker-mapping/README.md

     - ~~Show the used gateways on the map~~
     - Show a line to the send location
     - Save the gateways that are available in the metadata
-    - Create a database relation between the tracker point and the
+    - Create a database relation between the tracker point and the gateway
 - Only show a limited number of markers, for example using the datatables pagination
 - Enable/disable gateways and tracker points in map
 - Create some unit test, especially for decoding the payloads